-Social Security payments set to jump 5.9% in 2022 following biggest COLA increase in nearly 40 years
+Social Security payments to soar 8.7% in 2023 after highest COLA increase in 40 years

 The Bankrate promise